How gambling affects your life

 Concerned about a violent relationship?

-If you are concerned that your relationship with a problem gambler is becoming extremely unhealthy or even violent, it is important to seek help for yourself.
+If you are concerned that your relationship with someone experiencing gambling harm is becoming extremely unhealthy or even violent, it is important to seek help for yourself.
 Likewise if you feel your children are impacted in an unhealthy way it is important to take action.
 The following links can help:

 National Domestic Violence Helpline: 0808 2000 247 (24 hours) or www.nationaldomesticviolencehelpline.org.uk